(BA) Bachelor of Arts

 The teaching environment of seminars, which emphasises student-focused discussion, enables students to develop all seven skills through discussion and practice, and to receive feedback from peers and tutors.

-Skill B7 will be particularly acquired through LT121, Introduction to Film Studies, and the compulsory second-year History Film course (ie HR243 or HR245), in combination with other film options.
+Skill B7 will be particularly acquired through LT121, Introduction to Film Studies, and in combination with other film options.

 All skills are assessed through the usual means of coursework and examination: a variety of types of coursework across the curriculum assess skills specifically.